commandlayer/protocol-commons/RESOLUTION.md

 # Resolution Log

-This file tracks all lifecycle changes to CommandLayer verbs, aliases, and schemas.
+This file tracks all lifecycle changes to CommandLayer verbs and schemas.
 It is the **single source of truth** for why something was added, deprecated, or removed.
 Every entry must be documented here to maintain transparency and trust.